 5th Place: Babies R Us

 I wasn’t a fan of these for my daughter back in 2019 and they didn’t perform too well in my newborn diaper test.
-However, Pampers has changed these diapers since then, and it seems like it’s an improvement over their old version.
-These diapers are the most cost-effective for newborns.
+However, Pampers has changed these diapers since then, and it seems like it’s an improvement over their old version, especially since they’re in first place once again for 2023.
+These diapers are also among the most cost-effective for newborns.

 (The diaper that I rated as the best for newborns, Pampers はじめての肌へのいちばん, got second place.)

-What mothers in Japan like about Pampers Sarasara Care diapers:
+What parents in Japan like about Pampers Sarasara Care diapers:

 - Doesn’t leak